 Intercollege Graduate Degree Programs--When faculty members from departments in two or more colleges collaborate in offering a graduate major, the program is designated as an intercollege graduate degree program.
 A committee of graduate faculty members approved by the Graduate School is responsible for administering the program under a program chair.
 The University currently offers more than a dozen such programs, primarily at the doctoral level.

-The degrees of Doctor of Philosophy, Doctor of Education, and Doctor of Musical Arts are conferred by the University.
+The degrees of Doctor of Philosophy, Doctor of Education, Doctor of Musical Arts, Doctor of Nursing Practice, and Doctor of Public Health are conferred by the University.
 The Ph.D. places a strong emphasis on research.
 The D.Ed. emphasizes professional competence in a field of education.
 The D.M.A. recognizes professional-level performance and scholarly knowledge of the instrument and the discipline of music.
+The Doctor of Nursing Practice degree recognizes the highest level of clinical nursing practice.
+The Doctor of Public Health recognizes leadership in the application of translational science and implementation of research findings to practice in the field of Public Health.
 All require high attainment and productive scholarship.

 The Master of Arts (M.A.) and the Master of Science (M.S.) degrees are academic in nature, the programs placing emphasis on basic knowledge and research.
 Various professional master's degrees also are conferred.

-Graduate degree programs are offered at five campuses of the University: University Park (State College); Penn State Erie, The Behrend College (Erie); Penn State Harrisburg (Harrisburg); the Penn State Milton S. Hershey Medical Center (Hershey); and Penn State Great Valley School of Graduate Professional Studies (Malvern).
-Some graduate programs also are offered online through Penn State's World Campus at www.worldcampus.psu.edu(Opens New Window).
+Graduate degree programs are offered at five campuses of the University: University Park (UP colleges and the School of International Affairs); Penn State Erie (The Behrend College); Penn State Harrisburg (Capital College); Hershey (the College of Medicine); and the Great Valley School of Graduate Professional Studies in Malvern, PA.
+Some graduate programs also are offered online through Penn State's World Campus.